Unless you were living under the rocks, the chances of you not hearing about Artificial Intelligence and Machine Learning are slim.

 Machine learning in the past has been used for simpler pattern recognition, such as spam detection, clustering, sentiment or anomaly detection, image classification, etc.

 Rafiki is a self-coaching sales platform that uses AI and ML to bolster your sales process.
 Thanks to its powerful AI and ML engine, Rafiki is able to transcribe with the highest accuracy (85+ accuracy for any accent), diarize i.e. detect speakers and the parts they speak, and apply voice biometrics to know who is speaking.
 Transcription, Diarization, and bio-metric (using voice patterns) all use state-of-the-art advanced Deep learning AI algorithms that are continuously upgraded as it learns more from data.

-At the same time, it also tracks sales topic signals automatically and groups transcribed content into meaningful sales topics using natural language processing and AI based topic extraction and detection techniques .
-It also allows one to extend/add topics of interest such as product names, industry lingo, competitor mentions and personalize the transcription and conversational search to suit their business needs.
+At the same time, it also tracks sales topic signals automatically and groups transcribed content into meaningful sales topics using natural language processing and AI-based topic extraction and detection techniques.
+It also allows one to extend/add topics of interest such as product names, industry lingo, and competitor mentions and personalize the transcription and conversational search to suit their business needs.

 Rafiki AI team works with the best in the AI and cloud computing industry to bring the latest technology to the sales and customer-facing teams at an affordable cost using run-time optimization to run on less expensive machines.
-Rafiki uses these advanced algorithms and techniques to drive down cost that result in its ability to offer one of the most affordable conversation and revenue intelligence platforms to all fast growing businesses.
+Rafiki uses these advanced algorithms and techniques to drive down costs that result in its ability to offer one of the most affordable conversations and revenue intelligence platforms to all fast-growing businesses.

 If you’re interested in knowing more about artificial intelligence and machine learning, check out Rafiki’s blogs on these topics.
 Or, if you are ready to infuse the power of AI and ML into your sales process, contact us now.